telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 ### Drag the component

 You can drag the component name from the `Snippets and Scaffolders` menu to directly add its basic snippet into the REPL editor.
 The snippet will be inserted where the cursor is placed.
-You can then additionally configure the component as desired and add the code block for the `C#` part.
+Then you can then additionally configure the component and add the code block for the `C#` part.

 ### Type in the editor